ABDUT UNFILTERED

 Admission Requirements and Selection Processes

 The Cadet Pilot Programs have a highly competitive and rigorous selection process.
 Airlines will have their specific requirement posted on their website which is where you have to apply from.
-The frequency depends upon airline requirements from 1 time to several times a year, which will be announced on the airline website.
+The frequency depends upon airline’s requirements.
+So keep an eye on the airline’s website.
 Below is general list of requirements :

 • Education: A minimum of 10+2 with Physics and Mathematics.